szetyng/Guardrails/README.md

 # Guardrails

 ## Todo
-- implement functions for the physical actions of an agent/institution
+- [ ] implement functions for the physical actions of an agent/institution
-  - appropriate resources
+  - [x] appropriate resources
-  - refill resources etc
+  - [x] refill resources etc
+- [ ] make sure that each message is removed from the queue after it has been acted on
+  - [ ] remove `Allocated` messages at the end of each time slice, since the monitor is not intended to sample each time slice
-- feedback stuff, propensity to cheat stuff, revise behaviour stuff -> parameters to the physical functions
+- [ ] feedback stuff, propensity to cheat stuff, revise behaviour stuff -> parameters to the physical functions
-  - appropriation of resources takes in `r` amount of resources as an argument.
+  - [ ] appropriation of resources takes in `r` amount of resources as an argument.
 Make this `r` decision here
-  - when resources dwindle, call vote on changing stuff
+  - [ ] when resources dwindle, call vote on changing stuff
-- make a script only for initialisation of agents (makes it easier when you change stuff like record properties)
+- [ ] make a script only for initialisation of agents (makes it easier when you change stuff like record properties)

 ## Notes
 - for some of the principles, work out if 'agent has to be a member of the institution' means `agent.RoleOf = Member` or as long as agent holds is in the institution, whether as Member, Monitor, Gatekeepr or Head.
 - go through all functions and reevaluate where to remove messages from message queue and where not to - make a note in README.md and in comments if messages are removed
+- in `allocateResources`, might be a problem if the head tries to allocate resources to someone who's not first in the queue, then the rest of the people might not be allocated as well.
+Depends on how simulation code is written so be careful

 ## Principle-related functions
 Pure functions will take in inputs and return an output, with no side effects on the rest of the environment.
 However, the following functions will have side effects when it comes to things like changing the properties of agents and sending messages, which now that I think about it, shouldn't be a side effect?